Bubobubobubobubo/sardine/README.md

 ### Code-editing with Sardine

 You can use `Sardine` directly from the Python interpreter.
 There is nothing wrong about it.
-After a while, you will figure out that it is fairly cumbersome and you will likely be searching for a better text editor.
+After a while, you will figure out that it is fairly cumbersome and you will likely be searching for a better text editor. `Sardine` code can become quite verbose when dealing with complex functions.

 As you might have guessed already, there is no `Sardine` plugin for VSCode, Atom or any popular code editor.
-The easiest way to use it is by using Vim[]() or Neovim[]() [slime](https://github.com/jpalardy/vim-slime) plugin.
+The easiest way to use it is by using [Vim](https://github.com/vim/vim) or [Neovim](https://github.com/neovim/neovim) [slime](https://github.com/jpalardy/vim-slime) plugin.
 This plugin gives you the ability to `pipe` strings from a text buffer to another (from your code to another buffer containing the python interpreter).
 Any software providing the same functionality will likely work (VSCode Python plugins, notebooks, etc...).

 ## Debug

-`Sardine` is crippled with bugs.
-I am developing `Sardine` for my own usage right now.
-Some configuration variables might still refer to my own local environment... some packages might need to be installed manually if you encounter an error.
 Please provide feedback on the installation process!
+Everything is pretty new so I might not be able to anticipate how `Sardine` will run on your computer.

 ## Usage